radius-project/design-notes/recipe/2024-01-support-private-terraform-repository.md

 - It should support git from any platforms(like Bitbucket, Gitlab, Azure DevOps Git etc.)

 ### Non goals
 - To Support other terraform module sources like S3, GCP, Mercurial repository.
-- Registering Terraform modules stored in repositories from different git accounts.
+Support for other sources will be implemented in future iterations.
+- To support recipes distributed across multiple private Git repositories in an environment.

 ### User scenarios (optional)